florisoft/User.Manuals/HARDWARE/PDA configuration/PDA configuration.md

 ![](images/2022-07-08-15-27-43.png)

-The Home screen appears when the app is ready
+The Home screen appears when the app is ready.

 2. Press the + button in the bottom right corner of the app screen. (no. 2)